Alexlloydwhite/aws-react-todo-list/README.md

 ## Thank You

-CEO, entrepreneur
+CEO, entrepreneur.
-Born in 1964
+ Born in 1964.
-Jeffrey
+ Jeffrey.
-Jeffrey Bezos
+ Jeffrey Bezos.